zyf0717/zyf0717.github.io/_posts/2025-08-27-building-llamacpp-strix-halo.markdown

 - They may not enable Vulkan cooperative matrix support (`VK_KHR_cooperative_matrix`).
 - There may only be GUI control over per-model parameters (flash-attention, KV quantization, offloading etc.), making headless operation inconvenient.

-In particular, GPT-5 highlighted that given the ~30 t/s token generation, LM Studio’s shipped `llama.cpp` runtimes likely have *not* been built with Vulkan SDK versions that enable `VK_KHR_cooperative_matrix` (or newer cooperative-matrix extensions).
+In particular, GPT-5 highlighted that given the ~30 t/s token generation, LM Studio’s shipped `llama.cpp` runtimes likely have *not* been built with Vulkan SDK versions that enable `VK_KHR_cooperative_matrix`.

 Following a build on Ubuntu 24.04, results show that a local build of `llama.cpp` does indeed unlock a significantly faster Vulkan path for Strix Halo.